Dies irae (video game): Development and release

 Dies irae was developed by Light, and was produced by Hattori Michisato and written by Takashi Masada, with art by G-Yuusuke and music by Keishi Yonao.
 It was developed during the 2000s PC boom in Japan, when the audience of Japanese video game players on Microsoft Windows grew, and the introduction of simpler development tools lowered the barrier of entry.
 Light experimented with games at the time, and created things they wanted to make; after developing Paradise Lost, they decided they wanted to make a serious game themed around battles, which led to the creation of Dies irae.
 Michisato described the game's theme as "the reason to fight for and protect your loved ones", and "the stubborn pride of men".

 Development was challenging, leading to the game being released unfinished; this first version was released on December 2, 2007 for Microsoft Windows with the subtitle Also sprach Zarathustra.
 Development continued, and a second version, Acta est Fabula, was released on December 25, 2009; the game was not completed until its third version, Amantes amentes, which was released on June 28, 2012 for PlayStation Portable and on August 31 of the same year for Microsoft Windows.
 To show gratitude to users who bought the original releases despite them being incomplete, Light included 200-page fan books with each new release, which were not made available to purchase in book stores.
 Amantes amentes was later ported to smartphones, and was released for Android on August 19, 2015 and for iOS on December 2, 2016.

-A Nintendo Switch version of Amantes amentes, which includes an additional scenario that serves as a prequel to the mobile game Dies irae Pantheon, is planned for release in Japan on October 18, 2018.
-The Nintendo Switch version, which is developed by Greenwood, was delayed from the originally announced release date of September 27 due to bugs being found late in development.
+A Nintendo Switch version of Amantes amentes, which includes an additional scenario that serves as a prequel to the mobile game Dies irae Pantheon.
+Dies irae Pantheon was planned for release in Japan on October 18, 2018.
+Dies irae Pantheon was later cancelled.
+The Nintendo Switch version, which is developed by Greenwood, was delayed from the originally announced release date of September 27, 2018 due to bugs being found late in development, releasing instead on October 18, 2018 and coinciding with the original release date of Pantheon.
+The Nintendo Switch version also features a new opening theme, "Einsatz～zugabe～", a remix of the original opening theme "Einsatz" from Acta est Fabula.

 Amantes amentes has not been fan translated, something Michisato attributed to the story's length and complexity.
 An official English localization was worked on by a team led by the American translator John Hooper, who had previously worked on the localization of Root Double: Before Crime * After Days, and had approached Light with the proposal to localize Dies irae.
 In addition to the translation, the localization team handled the debugging of the English release and advised Light on what kind of merchandise would appeal to American players.